JOHN-AMAO/spectrum_finance/server/README.md

-# A Boilerplate with Node.js, MongoDB, Express
+# Backend Code for spectrum finance